 A healthy, vegetable packed version of a delicious favourite Asian stir-fry style rice dish!
 Nasi Goreng is a flavour packed dish with flavours of fresh chilli, coriander and sweet soy.

-The issue I have with commercially made ones is they are usually made with refined oils, have added sugars in the sauce and generally don’t contain many good nutrients.
+The issue I have with commercially made Nasi Goreng is it’s usually made with refined oils, has added sugars in the sauce and generally doesn’t contain many good nutrients.
 Also be aware if you are gluten intolerant like me, as artificial soy sauces can contain gluten (alternatives are naturally brewed & fermented soy which causes breakdown of gluten or gluten free Tamari).

 When I eat I am quite mindful of ensuring I am fuelling and nourishing my body with essential micronutrients (i.e. vitamins, minerals, phytochemicals, antioxidants).
 I think too much emphasis is often placed in simply thinking about macros (protein, carbs, fats).
 Sure this is also important if you are for example trying to lose weight or build muscle but if you think macros are all that matters you are truly missing out!
 It’s not only vegetables that provide micronutrients but also herbs and spices, which all have health promoting benefits (that’s what using food as medicine is all about).
 Here’s why:-